 **The Anime Banzai Convention’s Layout has Changed!**

 - After considerable research and pouring over your feedback, we made some changes to the 2016 Anime Banzai Convention layout.
-And it’s the same for 2017!
+And it’s very similar for 2017!
 This new layout allows for better flow, and more vendors in the Vendors’ Hall.
 Take a look so you don’t get lost in October, and have an even better Anime Banzai Convention experience!

 Here is a link to the listing of nearby hotels.
 Call in and see about special Anime Banzai weekend booking rates.
 Just mention that you are going to Anime Banzai and see about the special deals.
 Not all hotels have a special rate.
 Please call your preferred hotel for more information.